 FACT #1 – It is illegal

 Yep.
 It’s true.
 Railroad tracks are private property.
-Tracks are owned by private companies and those companies own the land under the tracks.
-In some cases, the land is owned by a private party, but due to easement laws, the railroad companies have exclusive rights to use it.
+Private companies own tracks, and those companies own the land under the tracks.
+In some cases, the land is owned by a private party, but the railroad companies have exclusive rights to use it due to easement laws.
 Either way – all railroad tracks are on private property.
 Trespassing on that property is illegal.

 The fines for trespassing are steep, no matter what state you are in.
 The Legal Beagle states, “Trespassing on railroad property is usually a misdemeanor, with penalties ranging from $100 to $1,000, and some jail time, depending on the state.
 If your trespass results in the injury or death of someone else, you could face felony charges.”
 You can read the entire article from the Legal Beagle HERE.